 Why some automatic iPhone updates come later than others

 Recently, Reddit user Kechoopix posted a short email exchange between himself and Apple’s Senior Vice President of Software Engineering, Craig Federighi.
-After realizing that his iPhone’s auto-update feature had stopped working, he reached out with a simple question: why are automatic iPhone updates often late?
+After realizing his iPhone’s auto-update feature had stopped working, he asked a simple question: “Why are automatic iPhone updates often late?”

-He mentioned examples describing similar complaints; some users report being prompted nearly a month after the update’s official release.
-Other users, himself included, are never notified at all.
+He mentioned examples describing similar complaints.
+Some users report being prompted nearly a month after the update’s official release.
+Other users, himself included, are never notified.